OIM3640/resources/syllabus_2026spring.md

 ### Mini Projects

 Mini projects are **focused explorations** that demonstrate your understanding through building.
-They replace traditional homework assignments.

-Each mini project:

-- Has flexible options (you choose what to build)
-- Can be in your main OIM3640 repo or separate repos
-- Emphasizes **understanding over implementation**
-- Allows AI assistance but requires **full explanation**

-Mini projects typically include:

-- AI-powered prototyping experiences
+Each project gives you a direction, not a specific problem to solve.
+You choose what to build within that direction.

+Projects span a range of topics, including:

 - Python fundamentals in context (simulations, data processing, etc.)
 - Data analysis and storytelling with real-world datasets
-- Web applications or API integrations
+- Web applications and API integrations

+Each mini project:

+- Can be in your main OIM3640 repo or a separate repo
+- Follows a milestone structure: Proposal, Prototype, Core Features, Polish
+- Requires a `PROPOSAL.md`, `README.md`, and `LEARNING_LOG.md`
+- Allows AI assistance but requires you to understand your code and answer questions about it

 _Detailed specifications, requirements, and due dates for each mini project will be provided on Canvas and GitHub._